nikunjahuja1001/nikunjahuja1001/README.md

    - Now provide the Navigating URL in input field for the step "Navigate to URL "if the test cases need to be performed on the different link.
 Change the contact number in the third step when performing sigup test cases
    - Different test cases required relevent changes like when booking an appointment there should not be any existing booked appointment.

+Feel free to reach if you need any help

 <!---
 nikunjahuja1001/nikunjahuja1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.